ka-reem/BuildingsBenchTutorial/Tutorials/Final-Project-Modules/.ipynb_checkpoints/Readme-checkpoint.md

 You are now ready to begin your final project.
-Before you get started, make sure you’ve completed or are familiar with the following:
+Before you get started, ensure you have completed or are familiar with the following:
-- Created a conda environment with the buildings_bench module installed
+- Created a `conda` environment with the buildings_bench module installed
-- Comfortable with OOP, PyTorch, Matplotlib, and NN model architectures
+- Comfortable with `OOP`, `PyTorch`, `Matplotlib`, and `NN` model architectures

+There are four assignments in this directory that must be completed in the following sequence to finish the project:
+- Explore-Dataset.ipynb
+- Train-Model.ipynb
+- Select-Model.ipynb
+- Best-Overall-Model.md (Group Assignment)

-For the final project, there are three tasks that need to be completed.
-The first task is to perform exploratory data analysis (EDA) on the designated dataset(s).
-Next, you will train a model on the selected dataset.
-Finally, using the generated metrics, determine which dataset performs best and complete the tasks outlined below.
+The first three assignments must be completed individually, while the Best-Overall-Model.md will be a group task.
+These individual tasks are essential for completing the group assignment.
+The first task is to perform exploratory data analysis (EDA) on the designated dataset(s), followed by training a model on the selected dataset.
+Finally, you will evaluate the models using the generated metrics to determine which one performs best.

-There are four assignemtn in this directory that must be completed in the following sequence to finish the project:
-- `EDA-Dataset.ipynb`
-- `Train-Model.ipynb`
-- `Post-Data-Analysis.ipynb`
-- `Conclusion-Analysis.md`

-The `Conclusion-Analysis.md` will be a group assignment, while the other three components must be completed individually in order to fulfill the group assignment requirements.

-Since this is a group project, all members will complete the same set of tasks, but each team member will work with a different dataset.
-To avoid overlap, each person should choose one of the five available members (Member-ideal, Member-electricity, Member-lcl, Member-sceaux, or Member-borealis).
-If you select Member-ideal, you will use the Ideal dataset; similarly, Member-lcl will use the LCL dataset, and so on.
-Make sure no two members select the same dataset.
+For the group project, all team members will complete the same set of tasks.
+However, to avoid redundancy, each member will work with a different dataset.
+Before moving forward, gather as a team and decide which dataset each member will choose.
+Each team member should select one of the five available datasets, which are:

+- Member-ideal: Ideal dataset
+- Member-electricity: Electricity dataset
+- Member-lcl: LCL dataset
+- Member-sceaux: Sceaux dataset
+- Member-borealis: Borealis dataset

+Make sure that no two members select the same dataset.